Biologists in slow and steady race to help North America’s largest and rarest tortoise species

 “It would seem in a recovery context, historical range should be considered.
 Prehistoric range sometimes matters too,” he said in an interview.
 “But most importantly, future range — because recovery is all about righting a wrong, it’s about improving conditions.
 The future is what is of great relevance to recovery.”

-Sartorius, of U.S. Fish and Wildlife, agreed, saying managers can’t look narrowly at historic range and still keep animals like the tortoise on the planet.
+Sartorius, of the U.S. Fish and Wildlife Service, agreed, saying managers can’t look narrowly at historic range and still keep animals like the tortoise on the planet.

 The question that biologists have been trying to answer is whether the Armendaris Ranch makes for a good home.